smARTOFGIVING Price Reaches $0.13 on Exchanges (AOG)

-smARTOFGIVING (CURRENCY:AOG) traded 4.8% lower against the dollar during the one day period ending at 13:00 PM E.T. on January 20th.
-During the last seven days, smARTOFGIVING has traded 3.6% lower against the dollar. smARTOFGIVING has a market capitalization of $9.89 million and $25,037.00 worth of smARTOFGIVING was traded on exchanges in the last day.
-One smARTOFGIVING coin can currently be purchased for about $0.13 or 0.00000384 BTC on cryptocurrency exchanges.
+smARTOFGIVING (CURRENCY:AOG) traded 4.9% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on January 24th.
+One smARTOFGIVING coin can currently be bought for $0.13 or 0.00000400 BTC on popular cryptocurrency exchanges. smARTOFGIVING has a total market cap of $9.61 million and $12,942.00 worth of smARTOFGIVING was traded on exchanges in the last day.
+Over the last seven days, smARTOFGIVING has traded 5.6% lower against the U.S. dollar.

 - Tixl (MTXLT) traded down 3.5% against the dollar and now trades at $79.08 or 0.00215035 BTC.